Joseph-kirigo/Kejjani/README.md

 * CSS - which was used to style the pages.

-* javascript-to make it interactive and engaging.
+* JAVASCRIPT -to make it interactive and engaging.
 A user can like property as well as comment or write a review.

 ## Reference
 * Custom CSS